-In a large pot (I use an 8-quart sock pot) over medium heat cook the bacon in the ghee until it releases its fat.
+In a large pot (I use an 8-quart stock pot) over medium heat cook the bacon in the ghee until it releases its fat.
 Add the onions and saute until soft and translucent.

 Add the garlic, carrots, celery, cabbage, (fennel if using), salt, and pepper.
 Cook until vegetables are tender, 7-10 minutes.

-Add the tomato sauce, kale, basil and half the broth.
+Add the tomato sauce, kale, basil, bay leaf and half the broth.
 Simmer another 7-10 minutes.

 Open the canned beans and rinse ONE can.
 Drain and add to the pan.